Hugo-the-Dwarf/ValheimModsHTD/README.md

 ChangeLog:
+V 3.0 => V 3.0.1:
+-Possibly Fixed Visual errors with Vulkan Mode, Those that like or have to run with Vulkan rejoice(maybe) -Fixed Critcal Issue with Great Maces, Secondary and Third Attacks were missing the setting to hit more than one enemy.
+Which resulted in either hitting the ground and doing nothing, or just one target (which makes no sense for AoE like attacks)
 V 2.0 => V 3.0:
-Added Silver Battleaxe
+-Added Silver Battleaxe
-Added Black Metal Battleaxe
+-Added Black Metal Battleaxe
-Updated All weapon textures
+-Updated All weapon textures
-Parry Multipiers on Two Handers are now 3.5 from 4 Validated that Silver and Black Metal Sword is -10% mov speed, axes are -15%, and heavier ones are -20% Adjusted Damage numbers with some more math Implemented Hotkey, and Function for doing a 3rd attack for all 9 weapons.
+-Parry Multipiers on Two Handers are now 3.5 from 4 -Validated that Silver and Black Metal Sword is -10% mov speed, axes are -15%, and heavier ones are -20% -Adjusted Damage numbers with some more math -Implemented Hotkey, and Function for doing a 3rd attack for all 9 weapons.

 Console/Cheats/Configs Item IDS: